-More than half of Xu Xin won points come from Muramatsu’s mistakes chopping far from the table.
-14 backhand and 5 forehand failed shots.
-The reason behind is easy to notice after watching next video:
+More than half of the points won by Xu Xin come from Muramatsu’s mistakes chopping far from the table – 14 backhand and 5 forehand failed shots.
+The reason behind it is easy to notice after watching the following video:

-Xu Xin’s consistency and variation of spin make it very difficult for the japanese defender to chop.
-First ball is usually slow and very spinny.
-However, he sometimes performs quick and strong topspins that do not let Muramatsu position properly and therefore fails to return them.
-Even when Muramatsu is positioned properly, spinny balls produce quite high chops which sometimes do not hit the table or allow the chinese player to easily finish the point.
+Xu Xin’s consistency and variation of spin make it very difficult for the Japanese defender to chop.
+The first ball is usually slow and very spinny.
+However, he sometimes performs quick and strong topspins that prevent Muramatsu from positioning properly, therefore failing to return them.
+Even when Muramatsu is where he is supposed to be, spinny balls produce quite high chops which sometimes don’t hit the table or they allow the Chinese player to easily finish the point.

 10 forehand topspin winners by Xu Xin

-As explained in the previous section, forehand topspin winners are usually present in Xu Xin’s games against defenders.
-His topspin is so spinny that chopped balls do not put him in trouble.
-His technique is quite unique in this sense, as he has a very long movement since he starts the forehand until he hits the ball, generating a terrible acceleration and consequently more spin than usual.
-Following video shows these facts:
+As we explained in the previous section, forehand topspin winners are quite common in Xu Xin’s games against defenders.
+His topspin is so spinny that chopped balls don’t cause him any trouble.
+His technique is quite unique in this sense, as he has a very long movement from he starts the forehand until he hits the ball, generating great acceleration and consequently more spin than usual.
+The following video shows these facts:

 9 topspin mistakes by Muramatsu

-Because of a lack of control in the game development, Muramatsu tried several ways to disrupt the Chinese player.
-Attacking and counter-attacking did not serve him well though.
+Because of a lack of control in the game’s development, Muramatsu tried several ways to try to disrupt the Chinese player.
+However, attacking and counter-attacking did not serve him well.
 Let’s see a couple of examples:

-2 unreturned serves, 2 serve faults, 1 failed lob and 1 drop shot account for the rest of the points won by Xu Xin.
+Two unreturned serves, two serve faults, one failed lob and one drop shot account for the rest of the points won by Xu Xin.

 So easy… isn’t it?

 Xu Xin is undoubtedly one of the best players in the world.
-This fact can make people think that it is impossible to achieve such a level against defenders.
-Probably, it is.
-However, some tips can lead us to improve our performance dramatically:
+This fact can make regular people believe that it is impossible to achieve such a level against defenders.
+And it probably is.
+However, some tips can help us to dramatically improve our performance:

-- Use as much spin variation as possible: this will prevent the defender getting used to your attacking shots and will put him in trouble when chopping.
+- Use as much spin variation as possible: this will prevent the defender getting used to your attacking shots and will cause him trouble when chopping.

-- Do not usually take big risk when attacking, try to reduce your failure rate.
+- Do not take big risks often when attacking, try to reduce your failure rate.

-- Try to hit fast third balls that make the defender impossible to position accordingly to chop far enough from the table.
+- Try to hit fast third balls that make it impossible for the defender to position accordingly to chop far enough from the table.